 Meaning of Entrepreneur

 It can be classified into small or home business to multinational companies.
-In economics, the profits that an entrepreneur make is with a combination of land, natural resources, labour and capital.
+In economics, the profits that an entrepreneur makes is with a combination of land, natural resources, labour and capital.

-In a nutshell, anyone who has the will and determination to start a new company and deals with all the risk entitled can become an Entrepreneur.
+In a nutshell, anyone who has the will and determination to start a new company and deals with all the risks that go with it can become an Entrepreneur.